 - Majestic Grande (Bangkok, Thailand): The Majestic could rightly be called either a small-scale luxury hotel or a bloated boutique hotel.
-Regardless of the label, it's in a prime spot off bustling Sukhumvit, with rooms going for half the price of the large chains.
+It's in a prime spot off bustling Sukhumvit, with rooms going for half the price of the large chains.
 See p.
-107. - Tamarind Village (Chiang Mai, Thailand): If you're going to travel on a budget, do it with style-and style is what Tamarind Village has wrapped up in its quiet courtyard in the middle of Old Town.
-Rooms are new and rather spartan in concrete and rattan, but everything is tip-top.
+88. - Tamarind Village (Chiang Mai, Thailand): If you're going to travel on a budget, do it with style-and style is what Tamarind Village has wrapped up in its quiet courtyard in the middle of Old Town.
+Rooms are new and rather spartan in concrete and rattan, but everything is tiptop.
 See p.
-208. - Day Inn Hotel (Vientiane, Laos): So it's just a few notches above your average guesthouse, but there's a comfortable, laid-back feel here, and this many long-stay visitors can't be wrong.
-You'll find rooms for US\$32 (£18).
+188. - Day Inn Hotel (Vientiane, Laos): There's a comfortable, laid-back feel here, and this many long-stay visitors can't be wrong.
+You'll find rooms for \$32 (£18).
 See p.
+229.

-249. - Spring Hotel (Ho Chi Minh City, Vietnam): Not especially luxurious, but rooms in this privately owned downtown property (one of few nongovernmental places in Saigon) start at US\$36 (£20).
+- Spring Hotel (Ho Chi Minh City, Vietnam): Not especially luxurious, but rooms in this privately owned downtown property (one of few nongovernmental places in Saigon) start at \$36 (£20).
 It's light on amenities but very comfortable, convenient, and friendly.
 See p.
-393. - Goldiana (Phnom Penh, Cambodia): It's no-frills, but friendly and cheap, set in a quiet neighborhood south of the town center.
+374. - Goldiana (Phnom Penh, Cambodia): It's no-frills, but friendly and cheap, set in a quiet neighborhood south of the town center.
 The hotel is popular with long-staying visitors and NGO workers.
 See p.
-424.
+406. - Perak Hotel (Singapore): A homey budget gem on the edge of Little India, where narrow back alleys are filled with excellent food, great shopping, convenient facilities for backpackers, and tons of cultural charm.
+See p.
+457.